Prince Philip, Duke of Edinburgh, dead at 99

 In those frequent public appearances, Philip developed a reputation for being impatient and demanding and was sometimes blunt to the point of rudeness.

-Many Britons appreciated what they saw as his propensity to speak his mind, while others criticized behaviour they labeled offensive and out of touch.
+Many Britons appreciated what they saw as his propensity to speak his mind, while others criticized behaviour they labeled racist, sexist or out of touch.

 Many believe his propensity to speak his mind meant he provided needed, unvarnished advice to the queen.